Chapter

 A final way to view KMis to

-observeKMas the movement to replicate the information environment known to be
+observeKMas the movement to replicate the information environment

 C